 Whether it is someone who works on a machine across the hall, or a maintenance employee who is there to inspect something, they should stay away from any casting equipment while it is in use.
-In order to help ensure this happens, many facilities put up safety signs or labels (which can be purchased here) on the doors or hallways near the casting area.
+In order to help ensure this happens, many facilities put up safety signs or labels on the doors or hallways near the casting area.

 A simple label that says something like, “Keep Out while Casting” is often enough to remind everyone that they are not permitted in the area while the casting is being done.
 This is a simple way to help keep everyone safe.

 The bottom line whenever discussing casting safety is that everyone needs to participate in order to keep everyone safe.
 If even one person makes a small mistake, it can cause danger to everyone in the area.
 When the entire team works together and follows all of these casting safety tips, there will be very little risk to the employees or the facility.